RasheedLewis/VibeCraft/docs/advanced_features_planning/Temp_Gentle_Testing_Guide.md

 **What to do:**

-- Click "Generate Clips" button
+- After selecting a character (template or custom), click "Generate Clips" button
 - Wait (this takes several minutes)

 **What should happen:**